Agnogh/math-for-kids/README.md

 - From the *Gameplay page* the “View leaderboard” link opens the leaderboard in a *new tab*.
 This lets the player keep the current game visible while quickly checking past scores.
 - The leaderboard also contains links back to both the Welcome page and the Gameplay page, which open in new tabs.
 This allows the player to continue an active game while refreshing the leaderboard tab to view updated score history.

-This approach keeps the main gameplay uninterrupted, while still making it easy to review rulez and scores at any time.
+This approach keeps the main gameplay uninterrupted, while still making it easy to review rules and scores at any time.

 ## **3. Technology and Tools used**